buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 Try and run `npx hardhat run scripts/run.js` and see the error message you get if you try to wave twice in a row now without waiting 15-minutes :).

 Bam!
-And that's how you build cooldowns!
+And that's how you build cooldowns! ps. dont forget to use `thirdweb deploy` to deploy your updated smart contract!